 The AMR is a plan of action for the applicant or recipient.
-The caseworker’s goal is for the person to leave the interview focused on becoming family economically secure rather than on receiving and staying on cash assistance.
+The caseworker’s goal is for the person to leave the interview focused on a pathway for their family becoming financially self-sufficient, rather than on receiving and staying on cash assistance.
 A discussion between the caseworker and the person is the key to helping the person develop a plan that will work.

 Use these discussion guidelines before completing the AMR: